accessibilitywars/zaw2/content/builds/heal-alac-willbender.md

 tagline = "Auto-Attack Healbender" keywords = "Guild Wars 2, GW2, LI, Willbender"
 toc = true
-balance = "2026-01"
+balance = "2026-04"
 +++

 This is a very accessible build that requires minimal effort to play, where majority of its effects are based on auto-attacks.
 The end of the auto-attack chain {{ skill(id="9161") }} rely on {{ trait(id="558") }} to provide heals.
 You may find that DPS is fairly decent (for a healer).
+Ideally, the build should function as a low-toughness healer.

 This build is low cognition, low physical complexity, has very few repetitions and is functional in instanced content.
-This build requires only one weapon with no requirement of a weapon swap: Hammer!
+This build requires only one weapon with no requirement of a weapon swap as long as the partial fury requirement is met.
+This means there are certain quick DPS builds (such as Deadeye, Berserker, Conduit, Ritualist, Harbinger, Untamed, Chronomancer, Troubadour and more) that are ideal to pair with this healer.
+Alternatively, a simple occasional spear rotation and/or utility adjustments to cover fury.

 # Gearing